discordjs/guide/guide/popular-topics/formatters.md

 # Formatters

-discord.js provides the <PackageLink name="formatters" /> package which contains a variety of utilities you can use when writing your Discord bot.
+discord.js provides the <DocsLink section="formatters" /> package which contains a variety of utilities you can use when writing your Discord bot.

 ## Basic Markdown